Skip to main content

 • Obtaining other types of income:

-In all cases, taxpayers who receive any other type of income or those that exceed the amounts or maximum limits indicated are required to declare.
+Taxpayers who receive any other type of income or who earn more than the indicated maximum amounts or limits are required to file a tax return.

 • Exempt income:

-Tax-exempt income will not be taken into consideration (such as, for example, Social Security pensions for absolute permanent disability or severe disability, public scholarships for studying, annuities for alimony received from parents by judicial decision.
+Income exempt from tax will not be taken into consideration (such as, for example, Social Security pensions for permanent total disability or severe disability, public scholarships for studies, annual maintenance payments received from parents by court order).

 • Joint taxation: